osrf/mbari_wec/README.md

     * -d     Use for development with host system volume mount
     * -s     Simulation purposes only

-    The development use case enables to either use host system home directory for user's custom workspace, or a fresh clone in the docker container.
+    The development use case enables to either use host system home directory for user's custom workspace, or a fresh clone inside the docker container.
+If using host system workspace, follow the [On Host System](#on-host-system) instructions to build and run the project in the container.
-    Regardless the script option, project source files can be found in `/tmp/buoy_ws/' inside the container.
+    Regardless the script option, project source files can be found in `/tmp/buoy_ws/' in the container.
 Note that any changes to files in the container will have limited scope.

 1. To have another window running the same docker container, run this command in a new terminal: